Vishal-4323/HVA/AWS Assignment/Solution.md

 Here, I used this documentation https://dheeraj3choudhary.com/automate-aws-ami-creation-for-ec2-and-copy-to-other-region-or-disaster-recovery
 <br><br>

->3.Launch two instances (with EBS volumes) one of which will upload a file to s3 and the other downloads the same file.
+>3.
+Launch two instances (with EBS volumes) one of which will upload a file to s3 and the other downloads the same file.
 Note: follow least privilege principle
 <br>Deliverable :- Required Steps and Scripts

 **Steps**